hkcheung1217/react-node-calculator/README.md

     - Use the other cmd navigating to "backend" directory
     - Enter "npm install" or "npm i" to install dependencies
     - Enter "npm start"

+The deployed version is hosted on GitHub & Heroku.